-In sum, the mathematical platonist may find QI convincing.
-The anti-platonist may be convinced by EP.
-The indispensabilist's appeals to quantification over mathematical entities fail to convince the eleatic to abandon her/his instrumentalism about them.
+The indispensabilist, embracing mathematical objects, accepts the existence of causally isolated entities.
+The eleatic, unwilling to accept anything causally isolated, rejects mathematical objects.
+The mathematical platonist may find QI convincing.
+The anti-platonist may be convinced by an eleatic principle.
+The indispensabilist's appeals to quantification over mathematical entities fail to convince the eleatic to abandon instrumentalism about them.
 The eleatic's appeals to the causal inefficacy of mathematical posits fail to appear relevant to the indispensabilist.
 Stalemate.

-To decide between the two competing positions without begging the question (of the existence of mathematical objects), we need reasons independent of mathematics to adopt one or another of the competing principles QI3 or EP.
-In the next three sections I will show that recent attempts to provide such reasons, on both sides, do not succeed.
+To decide between the two competing positions without begging the question of the existence of mathematical objects, we need reasons independent of mathematics to adopt either QI3 or an eleatic principle.
+In the next two sections I will show that recent attempts to provide such reasons, on both sides, do not succeed.